pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 # Writing for MkDocs

 This article describes the more technical side of writing documentation for pretix.
-It explains how to structure certain types of information, and what syntax to use to do it properly.
+It explains how to structure certain types of information, and what syntax to use to do it.

 ## Screenshots